parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

    .. image:: ../images/big-ip-5.jpg

-13. Here we will check the boxes next to 'nginx2' and 'nginx3' and click 'Enable' to add them to the load balancing pool.
+13. Here we will check the boxes next to 'nginx2' and 'nginx3' and click 'Enable' to add them in to the load balancing pool.
     Refresh the page by clicking the 'Members' tab again and you will see the new members become active.
     Now click the 'Statistics' tab again and we are ready to test the configuation.

    .. image:: ../images/big-ip-6.jpg

 14. Go back to Firefox, open a new tab, and navigate to http://nginxdemo.f5lab.com:8010 again.
-    Log back in as user01 with password: appworld2024, as before.
+    Log back in as user01 with password: appworld2024, as needed.

    .. image:: ../images/test-gslb-1.jpg